kares/jewelruby/_posts/2015-09-08-an-obvious-java-dispatch.md

 end
 {% endhighlight %}

-Obviously, in this case (the overloaded) [`listFiles( FilenameFilter )`][10] method is meant since `java.io.FilenameFilter` prescribes a method with [2 parameters][11] to be implemented.
+Obviously, in this case the [`listFiles( FilenameFilter )`][10] method is a better match since `java.io.FilenameFilter` prescribes a method with [2 parameters][11] to be implemented.

-The issue also revealed that matching wasn't 100% deterministic on non-unique method matches in general (not just those ending up with a proc) and depended on JVM's reflected method order, thus expect a lot of [confusing][8] "warnings" to be ironed out.
+Turns out Java method matching wasn't 100% deterministic with ambiguous overloaded methods in general (not just those ending with a proc) and depended on JVM's reflected method order, thus expect a lot of [confusing][8] "warnings" to be ironed out.
 It's also why the change is not considered breaking for 1.7.x stable.